 Showing 1-24 of 166 items found in Arts & Culture

 A national symbol of faith, this 111-foot-tall cross, when illuminated at night, can be seen over an area of 7,500 square miles atop the most prominent elevation in Southern Illinois.
 The cross is surrounded by the Shawnee National Forest.

-Welcome to the mansion built as a wedding gift.
+Indulge yourself at the Beall Mansion, a sumptuous Bed and Breakfast Inn located 12 blocks from the Mississippi River.
 Designed by Lucas Pfeiffenberger and listed on the National Register of Historic Places, this elegant mansion features 18 ionic columns, eleven and a half foot ceilings, crystal chandeliers and marble and bronze statuary throughout.
 Let us pamper you with sumptuous feather beds, whirlpools for two, 24 hour "all you can eat" chocolate buffet, and optional gourmet breakfast in bed.
-Free wi-fi.
+Free Wi-fi.
 In room massage, spa, golf and corporate packages available.

 Tour the mansion built as a wedding present by railroad baron and riverboat magnate Z.B.
 Job for his son and bride Mary Drummond, heiress to the Drummond tobacco fortune.
 Today this three-story mansion serves as a bed and breakfast.